MicGuard

 Login item not starting

-MicGuard registers as a login item via SMAppService.
+MicGuard auto-enables “Launch at Login” on first install via SMAppService.mainApp.
 If it’s not starting at login:

 1. Check System Settings → General → Login Items — ensure MicGuard is listed and enabled

-2. Try removing and re-adding: toggle it off in System Settings, then relaunch MicGuard
+2. Try removing and re-adding: toggle “Launch at Login” off in MicGuard Settings, then back on

-3. If MicGuard doesn’t appear in the list, launch it manually once — it registers itself on first run
+3. If MicGuard doesn’t appear in the list, launch it manually — the login item will be registered automatically on the next daemon start

 Mute not working